CSV & Excel Scanner

-The CSV & Excel Scanner is one of the source adapters available in migration-center starting with version 3.9.
+The CSV & Excel Scanner is one of the source connectors available in migration-center starting with version 3.9.
 It scans data from CSV and MS Excel files and creates corresponding objects in the migration-center database.
 If the scanned data also contains links to content files, the CSV & Excel scanner can link those files to the created objects as well.

 When scanning Excel files the “Write Attributes” permission is required otherwise the scanner will throw an “Access is denied” error.